ckuelker/pankyll-documentation/en_US/Documentation/Features/imprint.md

 * the current locale key has `text` key
 * the directory or file of the `url` key exists

-iTo use an imprint page with the imprint feature add the following snippet to your site configuration in `cfg.yaml`.
+To use an imprint page with the imprint feature add the following snippet to your website configuration in `cfg.yaml`.
 See `cfg.yaml` example below.
 Depending on your supported languages, the snippet might look a little bit different.

-## Site cfg.yaml Example
+## Website cfg.yaml Example

 ```yaml
 imprint:                   # enable imprint feature